 As provided by Title VI of the Civil Rights Act of 1964 as amended, the Civil Rights Restoration Act of 1987 (P.L.
 100.259) and related statutes, executive orders and regulations, the Gulf Regional Planning Commission (GRPC) assures that no person shall on the grounds of race, color, national origin, sex, religion, age, or disability be excluded from participating in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity from GRPC.

-TPC Meeting Notice at GRPC's offices at 1635 Popps Ferry Road, Suite G, Biloxi, MS 39532.
+TPC Meeting Notice

+Gulf Regional Planning Commission is providing public notice that the Gulf Coast Metropolitan Planning Organization (MPO) Transportation Policy Committee (TPC) will meet on at GRPC's offices at 1635 Popps Ferry Road, Suite G, Biloxi, MS 39532.
 The agenda includes MPO business related to the planning and activities of improving the mobility, accessibility, and safety of the Gulf Coast transportation system.
 Individuals who require auxiliary aids, require alternative languages, or require other assistance under the Americans with Disabilities Act and want to participate should contact GRPC at 228-864-1167 at least five days prior to the meeting date.